 - Struggle to achieve profitability

-- Need to hire and train employees , but the initial impact on the bottom line hurst cash flow
+- Need to hire and train employees, but the initial impact on the bottom line hurts cash flow

 - It’s difficult to find trustworthy outside experts

-- Feel pressed to develop new ways to manage vendors who directly impact customer experience
+- Feel pressed to develop new ways to manage vendors who directly impact the customer experience

 - Exponential growth in demands on the owner’s time and resources (some owners don’t realize they can become a bottleneck preventing growth at some point)